neithere/argh/docs/tutorial.rst

 Modular Application
 ...................

-As you see, with `argh` the CLI application consists of three parts:
+As you can see, with `argh` the CLI application consists of three parts:

 1. declarations (functions and their arguments);
 2. assembling (a parser is constructed with these functions);